More than one-third of all adults in the United States are obese. Unfortunately, it’s even a problem among children.

-While in his 20s, he weighed 230 pounds (BMI 35.0), but when a colleague suffered from a heart attack, Applicant Four changed his eating habits, began an exercise program and has been able to maintain his current weight for many years.
+While in his 20s, he weighed 230 pounds (BMI 35.0), but when a colleague suffered from a heart attack, he changed his eating habits, began an exercise program, and has been able to maintain his current weight for many years.

-As you can see from the examples, obesity doesn’t always mean an automatic decline.
+Obesity doesn’t always mean an automatic decline.
 Underwriters will take the applicant’s past health into consideration, along with what the applicant is currently doing to improve his/her health.

 They go this route because some people are not successful maintaining weight loss.
-If an applicant has kept the weight off for 2 years or more, many life insurance carriers will then assess them on their current weight.
+If an applicant has kept the weight off for two years or more, many life insurance carriers will then assess them on their current weight.

 Contact us for help on applying for life insurance, or simply start by running a term life insurance quote.
-Running a quote on Quotacy.com is completely anonymous; we do not require any contact information until you are ready to apply.
+Running a quote on Quotacy.com is completely anonymous.
+We do not require any contact information until you are ready to apply.

 Term life insurance is something you hope to never need to use, but if the unexpected happens your loved ones will be financially protected.